 Choose to rebalance annually (or semi-annually) but only if the allocations are off by more than 5%.

-Do it too often and your investment costs may be too high; less often and you may end up with a portfolio that is vastly different from your target.
+Do it too often and your investment costs may be too high; less often and you may end up with a portfolio that is vastly different from your target and a risk you can deal with.

 The important lesson here is to be consistent.
 Choose a system that works for you and stick to it.